zarf-dev/proposals/0008-rework-inspect/README.md

 Users need an easier way to view their package definition after it's rendered by Zarf, but before `zarf package create`.
 A rendered package definition has had templating, imports, and flavors applied.
 The only path to view the rendered package definition is running `zarf package create` and viewing the printed yaml before the (y/n) prompt.
 Having a separate command, `zarf dev inspect definition`, improves the UX by providing users with an easier way to view the rendered package definition.
 It also opens the possibility of allowing `zarf package create` to proceed without requiring user confirmation.

 Viewing manifests and values files after Zarf variable templating would be useful for both creators and deployers.
-Catching a mistake in templating early can reduce cycle time.
+Catching a mistake in templating early can save time.
 A Helm template is almost instant, whereas create + deploy could take several minutes to hours.

 A user can achieve a similar effect to `zarf package inspect manifests` by decompressing their package and running `helm template` on their chart.
 Not only is this a poor UX, but the `helm template` may fail depending on where Zarf variable templating is used within the chart.